MikeRogers0/MikeRogersIO/src/_posts/2011-07-01-pdo-php-data-objects-starter-guide.md

 ---
 layout: post
 title: PDO (PHP Data Objects) - Starter Guide
-tags:
-- PHP
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'How to move off the deprecated mysql_* and start using PDO in PHP'
+description: How to move off the deprecated mysql_* and start using PDO in PHP
-  index: true
 ---
 It may surprise you to hear, that using the [mysql_connect()](http://php.net/manual/en/function.mysql-connect.php) function in PHP has recently be marked as "old hat" coding because it's slow in comparison with newer methods.
 A better alternative is [PDO (PHP Data Objects)](http://php.net/manual/en/book.pdo.php), a lightweight method for accessing databases.
 Here is a quick overview to help you get started with PDO.